scodrington-networkten/wordpress-bedrock/docs/index.md

-                         ---
-layout: default
----

-# Welcome to My Website!

-This site is powered by GitHub Pages and uses the **Cayman** theme.
+# The Project

+This project showcases WordPress Bedrock, along with the updated Gutenberg editor using react